ansible/ansible-navigator/README.md

 ## License

 ansible-navigator is released under the Apache License version 2.
-See the [LICENSE] file for more details.
+See [LICENSE] file for more details.

 [LICENSE]: https://github.com/ansible/ansible-navigator/blob/main/LICENSE